llaske/Abecedarium.activity/README.md

 * styles.css contains all CSS class used
 * package.js list all javascript files to load
 * app.js is the main screen
+* learngame.js is the first game
+* playgame.js is the second game
+* buildgame.js is the third game
+* credits.js is the credit screen
+* all other .js files are component used by the games

 ## /html/enyo and /html/lib